chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 ### mongodb instance

+The mongodb cloud init userdata script will create a mongodb users setup script and put it into /etc/mongodb-users-setup.js

+It will then use that file to create the mongodb user, when this is dont the script will edit the mongodb conf file and enable auth

+You need to edit the cloud/cloud-init/userdata/cloud-config_mongodb.txt and add your own passwords you want to use for the three default users it will create, then edit the server configuration (server/configuration/configuration.js) file and use the same values there

-Create a new EC2 instance, by clicking the "launch instance" button in your aws console
+Now create a new EC2 instance, by clicking the "launch instance" button in your aws console

 Step1: Choose Amazon Linux 64 as OS